Maki1209/mariosolis.github.io/_pages/about.md

 Recently, I am interested in Machine Learning and Deep Learning 🤖🧠 I developed some projects about it, you can see in the [Portofolio](https://mariosolisb.github.io/homepage/portfolio/).
+I Would like to apply them in

 In my spare time, I follow the F1 🏁🏎 and futbol ⚽!